Ex-Vermont VA doc claims firing was complaint retaliation

 NORWICH, Vt.
-(AP) - An ex-anesthesiologist at Vermont’s Department of Veterans Affairs Hospital says she was fired from her job for saying another doctor allegedly bullied and harassed female employees.
+(AP) - A former anesthesiologist at Vermont’s Department of Veterans Affairs Hospital said she was fired from her job after filing a complaint that claimed another doctor allegedly bullied and harassed female employees.

-The Boston Globe reports the VA says Dr. Jennifer Keller was fired last October from the White River Junction hospital after improperly leaving an operating room during two surgical procedures.
+The VA said Dr. Jennifer Keller was fired last October from her job at the White River Junction hospital after improperly leaving an operating room during two surgical procedures, putting patient lives at risk, the Boston Globe reported .

 The VA denies the retaliation allegations.

-Keller is one of four female employees who filed complaints against Dr. Fima Lenkovsky, the ex-chief of the hospital’s anesthesiology department, including a reported assault against a nurse during a June 2018 operation.
+Keller was one of four female employees who filed complaints against Dr. Fima Lenkovsky, the former chief of the hospital’s anesthesiology department.
 The complaint was referred to the VA medical inspector after determining they contained a “substantial likelihood of wrongdoing.”

-Lenkovsky was briefly suspended, but he returned to work before retiring in December.
-He could not be reached for comment.
+Keller and other female employees say her firing was reprisal for speaking out against Lenkovsky for allegedly bullying and harassing female employees, including a reported assault against a nurse during an operation in June 2018.
+The alleged assault occurred when the nurse’s arm was hit during an operation.

+Two weeks after the alleged assault, Keller and three nurses, including the nurse who made the assault allegation, met with the hospital’s acting director, Dr. Brett Rusch.
+Following the meeting with Rusch, Lenkovsky was suspended during a five-week internal investigation.
+He returned to work in August and retired in December.

 Sign up for Daily Newsletters